List of Bungo Stray Dogs characters: Santōka Taneda

 Named after Santōka Taneda.
 He is the director of the Special Ability Department.
-Not much is known about his past, though it's hinted that he helped on the creation of the Armed Detective Agency and was also the one who helped Osamu Dazai to find a job in the Agency after he left the Port Mafia.
+Not much is known about his past, though it is hinted that he helped on the creation of the Armed Detective Agency and was also the one who helped Osamu Dazai to find a job in the Agency after he left the Port Mafia.
 His ability, Hail in the Begging Bowl (鉄鉢の中へも霰, Teppatsu no Naka he mo Arare), allows him to immediately know the ability (and nature of said ability) of any ability user if their ability is activated near him.